nanoframework/nanoFramework.Azure.Devices/README.md

 - Pass it in the constructor
 - Store it into the device

-The [AzureCertificate](AzureCertificate) contains, for your convenience, the root certificated used to connect to Azure IoT.
+The [AzureCertificates](AzureCertificates) contains, for your convenience, the root certificated used to connect to Azure IoT.
 The current one, Baltimore Root CA is the one to use up to June 2022.
 Starting in June 2022, the Digicert Global Root 2 is the one to use.
 For more information, please read the following [blog](https://techcommunity.microsoft.com/t5/internet-of-things/azure-iot-tls-critical-changes-are-almost-here-and-why-you/ba-p/2393169).

 #### Thru the constructor